AntczakEI/stellarliftapp/_posts/2026-02-19-sauna-after-training-recovery.md

 ## What to do immediately after sauna

-The article we are merging into this one originally focused entirely on this question, and it is important enough to keep.

 Your sauna session is not the end of recovery.

 If you trained first, you have now combined exercise stress with heat stress.